ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

 enclaves is used to produce an "Admisions Certificate" as is customary.

-# Running either in SEV or the test environment using the consolidated tests script
+# Running either in SEV, tpm or the test environment using the consolidated tests script

 To compile the programs, establish the environment and run the entire test, the subordinate scripts employ a number of shell variables.
 It's a good idea to